 - 1 tsp Ground Cinnamon

-- Preheat your oven, and grease and line a loaf tin.
+- Preheat oven to 320°F 160°C and grease and line a loaf tin.
 As this is a sticky gingerbread loaf you really do need to line the tin with greaseproof paper.

-- On a low heat melt the sugar, syrup, treacle and dairy free butter.
+- On low heat melt the sugar, syrup, treacle and dairy-free butter.
 Whisk to ensure no lumps of butter remain.
-Do not boil or overheat, this is a gentle melting job
+Do not boil or overheat, this is a gentle melting job.

 - Sift the flour into a mixing bowl with the baking powder, salt, ginger and cinnamon.

 - Make a well in the flour mixture and pour in the melted sugar and butter.
 Mix to combine fully.